surajchoubey/gsoc21-old/_posts/2021-07-12-simple-mc-integration.markdown

 1. **Subspace K :** The integration domain around which the function is meant to be integrated.
 The points which are sampled are taken from this subspace as well.
 This subspace is a polytope, a convex n-dimensional body, where `n > 0`.
 2. **Integration Function :** The integration function is also supposed to be the same dimensions as the Subspace K. Let it be `F(x1,x2,..., Xn)` or just by F(X). [`X` represents an dimensional cartesian point in n-dimensional space].
-3. **Sampling :** The sampling as above mentioned int he examples it will not be done here by taking random points.
+3. **Sampling :** The sampling as above mentioned in the examples it will not be done here by taking random points.
 To ensure uniformity of the sampled points inside the polytope, `random_walks` is supposed to be use here to ensure greater accuracy and efficiency. `random_walks` is feature from volesti library in `volume_approximation@GeomScale` the same GSoC organization I am working with.

 Types of random walks offered here for sampling are **BallWalk**, **BilliardWalk**, **AcceleratedBilliardWalk**, **JohnWalk**, **DikinWalk**, **VaidyaWalk**, **RDHRWalk**.
-To study about them more I have added links below.

 The integration domain which is a polytope (N-dimensional convex body) in H-representation.
 Polytopes in H-representation polytopes like Cubes, Rectangles, simplices, product simplices, cross-polytopes, birkhoff polytopes.
-Such polytopes are can be created using Volesti libraries itself in representation of the form of Ax <= b, where A \| b is family of hyperplanes of in the form mentioned below.
+Such polytopes are can be created using Volesti libraries itself in representation of the form of `Ax <= b`, where `A \| b` is family of hyperplanes of in the form mentioned below.

 [IMAGE GOES HERE]